 - 5.1 For employees, the first step is to raise any concern with his or her line manager. - 5.2 If the employee feels that the concerns involve the line manager they should speak to the Head teacher.
 If the concerns involve the Head teacher or a Governor, other than the Chair of Governors, they should raise the concerns with the Chair of Governors.
 If the concern involves the Chair of Governors they should raise this with the Deputy Chair of Governors.
 The Governing Body should consider a designated Whistleblowing Governor to deal with any concerns raised involving the Chair and Deputy Chair of Governors. - 5.3 If the concerns involve officers of the local authority the employee should raise the concern with the Director of Children and Young People's Services, or another senior manager, such as the City Solicitor.
-If the concerns involve officers of School Improvement Liverpool the employee should raise the concerns with the Chief Executive of School Improvement Liverpool. - 5.4 Where schools are financed/maintained by the Local Authority and concerns are raised which relate to fraud, corruption or other financial irregularity, the school will be responsible for investigating the financial irregularity, however the concern must be reported to the Divisional Manager for Governance Audit and Assurance of the City Council.
+If the concerns involve officers of School Improvement Liverpool the employee should raise the concerns with the Chief Executive of School Improvement Liverpool. - 5.4 Where schools are financed/maintained by the Local Authority and concerns are raised which relate to fraud, corruption or other financial irregularity, the school will be responsible for investigating the financial irregularity, however the concern must be reported Internal Audit of the City Council.
 Internal Audit Service will provide guidance on the investigation and if, and when, matters should be reported to the police.
-Schools are required to present a report of the findings of any investigation into financial irregularities, including any police referrals to the Internal Audit Service. - 5.5 Internal Audit can be contacted by telephoning the City Council's Whistleblowing Line (0151 233 8613); by sending an email to Internal Audit (WB-InternalAudit@liverpool.gov.uk); or by writing to:
+Schools are required to present a report of the findings of any investigation into financial irregularities, including any police referrals to the Internal Audit Service. - 5.5 Internal Audit can be contacted by telephoning the City Council's Whistleblowing Line (0151 233 8613); by or by completing the on line form on the City Council's website here; these e-mails are sent directly to an email account within Internal Audit; or by writing to:

-Divisional Manager for Governance, Audit & Assurance Liverpool City Council 6th Floor, Cunard Buildings Water Street Liverpool L3 1AH
+Head of Audit Liverpool City Council

+6th Floor,

+Cunard Buildings

+Water Street

+Liverpool

+L3 1AH